ludavid15/notes/algorithms/_posts/2021-06-05-machineLearning.md

 categories: algorithms
 ---

 At its core, machine learning is a **statistical science**, and like most elements of statistics, a great deal of care must be taken when formatting and analyzing data.
 They way we chose to quantify abstract topics and/or measure error will have a significant impact on the quality of our result.
+This is a reference page with lots of math!

 <!--more-->